 Keep in mind that you will be having 100 ads for 5$ to 10$ a day so, before scaling vertically, you must see which ones are performing better to invest on.

 4. How to do vertical scaling

-As we said before, vertical scaling can be done after we concentrate with our horizontal scaling.
-You can handle things out by concentrating on your horizontal scaling during the week and boost your vertical scaling during the weekend, but this is up to you!
+As we said before, vertical scaling can be done after we concentrate on our horizontal scaling.
+You can handle things out by concentrating on your horizontal scaling during the week and boosting your vertical scaling during the weekend, but this is up to you!